evanditter/Python-Projects/README.md

 Altering of existing Checkers Bot based on one of Arthur Samuel's algorithm that added iterative deepening with alpha beta pruning.

 Experimenting with Django framework in creating a website about me.
+Still a work in progress, nothing is done with this project, just starting to try and learn the framework.